LocalizationModule¶

 Determining the CurrentUICulture¶

-module depends on the Localization middleware
+The Localization module depends on the Localization middleware features

-provided by the ASP.Net Core Framework
+provided by the ASP.Net Core Framework.

 The Suite Framework relays in the request culture providers of the

-.
+ASP.Net Core Localization Middleware.
 The way the framework assign defines

 which is the target culture is explained